 Figure 1: The vehicle electrical system.

-The alternator is a 3 phase synchronous generator with its field current regulated to give control over the output voltage.
-This is simulated by using the Simplified Synchronous Machine model.
+The alternator is a 3-phase synchronous machine with its field current regulated to give control over the DC bus voltage.
+This is simulated by using the Synchronous Machine Round Rotor model.

-The 3 phase AC output of the alternator is fed into the 6 pulse rectifier to give the DC voltage required to charge the car battery and to supply the balance of the electrical system of the car.
+The 3-phase AC output of the alternator is fed into the 6-pulse rectifier bridge to give the DC voltage required to charge the car battery and to supply the balance of the electrical system of the car.

 Operation of the System